-This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2023) and Working Together to Safeguard Children (2018), and the Governance Handbook.
+This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2024) and Working Together to Safeguard Children (2023), and the Academy Trust Governance Guide.
 We comply with this guidance and the arrangements agreed and published by our 3 local safeguarding partners.

-This policy is also based on the following legislation:
+This policy is also underpinned by the following legislation: